sujaysrinivas/HRAnalytics/README.md

    ![369758622-be55a212-161a-4572-aec0-eb202c235d29](https://github.com/user-attachments/assets/77e0ffc6-632b-4fc7-81d7-85a413faffff)

 The above fig delivers the following insights:

-* Highest Work-Life Balance: Research Scientists have the highest average work-life balance score at 2.514.
+* Highest Work-Life Balance: Research Scientists exhibit the highest average work-life balance score, measured at 2.514.
-* Lowest Work-Life Balance: Sales Executives have the lowest score at 2.469.
+* Lowest Work-Life Balance: Sales Executives demonstrate the lowest average score, at 2.469.
-* There is a gradual decline in work-life balance as we move from Research Scientists to Sales Executives
+* Trend Analysis: There is a discernible decline in work-life balance from Research Scientists to Sales Executives, indicating a progressive decrease in work-life satisfaction across these roles

 3. Performance Rating:

 ![Screenshot (909)](https://github.com/user-attachments/assets/250d72a8-9b50-4f4b-a253-bcca4ef5bc87)

 The above fig delivers the following insights:
-* Highest Performance: The Research & Development department has the highest average performance rating of 2.51.
+* Highest Performance: The Research & Development department achieves the highest average performance rating of 2.51.
-* Lowest Performance: The Sales department has the lowest performance rating, standing at 2.48.
+* Lowest Performance: The Sales department records the lowest performance rating at 2.48.
-* There's a slight decrease in performance ratings from departments like Support, Hardware, and Software (all tied at 2.50) to Human   Resources (2.49) and finally Sales.
+* Performance Trend: There is a marginal decline in performance ratings, moving from departments such as Support, Hardware, and Software (all at 2.50) to Human Resources (2.49), and finally to Sales.
-* The chart highlights the need for additional attention to departments with lower performance ratings, particularly Sales and Human Resources, to improve overall department performance
+* Key Insight: The chart underscores the need for strategic focus on departments with lower performance ratings, particularly Sales and Human Resources, to enhance overall departmental performance.

-4. Duration of Tenure:
+4.Tenure:

  ![Screenshot (910)](https://github.com/user-attachments/assets/1c6bcc8b-5419-4485-a2ce-9e77e75fc89f)

 The above fig delivers the following insights:
-* Increasing Gap with Tenure: As employees' tenure at the company increases, the number of years since their last promotion tends to   rise significantly.
+There is a notable trend whereby the duration since an employee's last promotion tends to increase significantly with their tenure at the company.
-* After 1 year at the company, the time since last promotion is just 1 year.
+* After 1 year of employment, the time since the last promotion is approximately 1 year.
-* After 10 years, the gap rises to around 5.94 years.
+* After 10 years, this gap expands to approximately 5.94 years.
-* After 30 years, it reaches 13.69 years.
+* At the 30-year mark, the duration reaches 13.69 years.
-* By the time an employee has been with the company for 40 years, the gap increases to 22 years.
+* By the time an employee has been with the company for 40 years, the gap extends to 22 years.
-  This indicates a possible delay in promotions for long-tenured employees, which could potentially affect morale and attrition if not    addressed properly.
+* Key Insight: This trend suggests a potential delay in promotions for long-tenured employees, which may adversely impact morale and increase attrition if not adequately addressed

 5. Performance wise Salary hike: